AnnaBureta/Mocker-Platform/index.md

 HOW TO DEPLOY MICROSERVICES:

 	Prerequisites:
-	1. You know the structure of Mockerfiles
+	1. You know the structure of Mockerfiles.
-	2. You know the API of the Mocker daemon
+	2. You know the API of the Mocker daemon.

 Step by step:
-1. Install the Mocker daemon
+1. Install the Mocker daemon.
 2. Do you have access to the Mocker administrator tools (paid service)?

 	YES:

-	You can deploy Mocker containers straight away.
+	You can deploy Mocker containers immediately.

 	NO: